ntrel/cpp2/README.md

 ## Uninitialized Variables

 Use of an uninitialized variable is statically detected.
+Initialization can be deferred to a later statement.
 Both branches of an `if` statement must initialize a variable, or neither.
 ```c++